 As part of the development of the wind farm, we will undertake an extensive programme of public engagement.
 We want to ensure that local stakeholders can share their views and raise questions while the project is still in the design stage.

-While COVID-19 means that we must restrict our public engagements, we have invested in other options to create facilitate dialogue and ensure that people can get the information they want and for us to be able to hear their views.
+While COVID-19 means that we must restrict our public engagements, we have invested in other options to facilitate dialogue and ensure that everyone is fully informed.

 You can sign up to receive regular updates on the project here.